 - 25-311.
 General provisions -- qualification of establishment. - 25-312.
 Defining size of areas relevant to determination of appropriateness. - 25-313.
-Appropriateness standard.
+Appropriateness standard. - 25-314.
+Additional considerations for new license application or transfer of license to a new location. - 25-315.
+Additional considerations for renewal of licenses. - 25-316.
+Additional considerations for transfer of licensed establishment to new owner.

-25-314.
-Additional considerations for new license application or transfer of license to a new location.
+25-317.
+Transfer of licensed establishment to new location.